grafana/loki/docs/sources/shared/configuration.md

     # Configuration for a Consul client.
 Only applies if the selected kvstore is
     # consul.
-    # The CLI flags prefix for this block configuration is: compactor.ring
+    # The CLI flags prefix for this block configuration is:
+    # ingester.partition-ring
     [consul: <consul>]

     # Configuration for an ETCD v3 client.
 Only applies if the selected kvstore
     # is etcd.
-    # The CLI flags prefix for this block configuration is: compactor.ring
+    # The CLI flags prefix for this block configuration is:
+    # ingester.partition-ring
     [etcd: <etcd>]

     multi: